Best Alternatives to the 990 New Balance Kids’ Shoe – Top 3 Alternatives!

 Unfortunately, there are not many shoe brands that manufacture shoes with the support, fit, and quality of materials that the 990 by New Balance provides.
 However, over the years I have found certain models that provide similar features as the 990.
 Before I show you specific shoe recommendations, I want to remind you that every child’s foot is different, and what works really well for some children might not work as well for others.

-All of the alternatives I recommended have sturdy midsoles (crucial for shock absorption), reinforced toe caps, and materials that can withstand the scuffs and strains of daily wear.
-It’s worth noting that the more durable the shoe, the more likely it will support your child’s foot correctly for a longer period.
+All of the alternatives I recommended feature sturdy midsoles for optimal shock absorption, reinforced toe caps for added protection, and durable materials built to handle the wear and tear of daily play.
+The more durable the shoe, the better it will maintain its structure—ensuring your child’s feet stay properly supported over time.

 Contact Me for Specific Shoe Recommendations